By the end of this article, you will have a definitive answer to this question.

 Secondly, there is the issue of design and durability.
 As a case study, let’s take a look at two similar Brita and PUR water filter dispensers: the Brita 35530 Ultramax Dispenser and the PUR DS-1800Z 2-Stage Water Dispenser.
 The PUR DS-1800Z has more than twice as many reviews (669 vs. 216) and a much higher rating.
 In fact, the PUR dispenser has almost five stars, while the Brita dispenser is hanging around three and a half stars.

 The PUR dispenser has the clear edge on design.
 It is more narrow and fits more easily into a refrigerator.
 It also has a better designed spigot, which minimizes leaking.
 Many of the complaints about the Brita dispenser are about excessive leaking.
-As an example, here is what one reviewer had to say about the spigot on the Brita dispenser:
+As an example, here is what one reviewer on Amazon had to say about the spigot on the Brita dispenser:

 1. The spigot draws water from at least an inch and a half up from the base of the dispenser.
 As a result, quite a lot of water is left inaccessible for drinking, even after tipping over the dispenser.